Bell Mobility Terms of Service

 To the extent permitted by applicable law, Bell makes no warranties, representations, claims, guarantees or conditions of any nature, express or implied, including fitness for a particular purpose, merchantability, title or non-infringement, with respect to any Bell Services and does not guarantee that communications are private or secure.
 Bell assumes no liability for any claims, damages, losses or expenses arising out of or otherwise relating to the unavailability of any Bell Services, even where such unavailability occurs after activation of the Bell Services.

 Bell is not the manufacturer of your Device.
 Your Device purchased from Bell is subject to the manufacturer’s warranty, which is valid typically for one year from the purchase date of your Device with your original receipt.
 Some Devices may have a longer warranty period.
 Please review the manufacturer’s warranty provided with your Device or through the manufacturer’s website to understand what protection it offers and the duration of the warranty.
+Under certain provincial laws, implied warranties as to the quality or fitness for a particular purpose may also cover your Device.
+This would apply if you advised Bell of the particular purpose for which you will require the Device, you were not able to inspect the Device for defects or if the warranty is an industry practice.
 For repairs to an iPhone Device covered by the manufacturer’s warranty, contact Bell at 1-800-667-0123.
-For all other Devices covered by the manufacturer’s warranty, bring your Device to a designated Bell store with an assistance centre (Visit bell.ca/store_locator).
+For all other Devices covered by the manufacturer’s warranty, bring your Device to a designated Bell store with an assistance centre (visit bell.ca/store_locator).
 Please visit bell.ca/warranty for additional information about warranties.
 If your Device is not covered by a manufacturer’s warranty or Bell’s Smart/Phone Care Plan, Bell may, but is not required to, arrange with the manufacturer on your behalf to repair an out-of-warranty Device and may charge you Fees plus applicable taxes for such repair Services, which you will be advised of before being charged.
 Bell disclaims any other representations, warranties, and conditions, express, implied or statutory, except to the extent that this disclaimer is expressly prohibited by any law that applies to Bell.

 In addition to the circumstances specifically described elsewhere in this Agreement where Bell has already stated it is not responsible for any claims, losses or damages, including Section 50, Bell will not be responsible for any claims related to the distribution of content by you or third parties.
 More generally, Bell will not be responsible for failing to meet obligations due to causes beyond its reasonable control, including work stoppage, labour disputes and strikes, pandemics, war, terrorism, civil insurrection, government decree, failure of the public power grid, unlawful acts, your failure to act in accordance with this Agreement, or the act or omission of a telecommunications carrier whose network is used in establishing connection to a point which Bell doesn’t directly serve, acts of nature and all other force majeure events.